Sands Atlantic City

 Sands Atlantic City was a casino and hotel that operated from August 13, 1980 until November 11, 2006 in Atlantic City, New Jersey.
 It was formerly known as the Brighton Hotel & Casino.
-It consisted of a 21-story hotel tower with 532 rooms and a 5-story podium housing the 57045 sqft casino and various other amenities.
+It consisted of a 21-story hotel tower with 532 rooms and a 5-story podium housing the 57045 sqft casino, restaurants, shops, and various other amenities.
 It was adjacent to The Claridge Hotel and its parking garage was adjacent to the Madison Hotel.

 History

 Construction and opening

 The first Brighton Hotel (originally named the Brighton Cottage) was opened in 1876 on the site that would eventually become the Sands.
 It was demolished in 1959.